CS571-F25/hw10/README.md

 Note that both X and Y are optional entities.
 If the number is omitted, you may assume that it is 1.
 If the chatroom is omitted, you may assume that it is the latest overall posts across all chatrooms.
 You do **not** need to handle cases where the number is less than 1, greater than 10, negative, or a floating point number.
 You **can assume** a user will always either (a) not type a number at all or (b) type in a number between 1 and 10.

-**Hint:** For this intent, you will likely need to create an entity within your Wit.AI agent.
-You may hardcode chatroom names within the Wit.AI agent, but you may not hardcode chatroom names within your React code.

-**Hint:** You may find it helpful to provide synonym(s) for each of your chatrooms, e.g. "Witte Whispers" may be referred to as "Witte", however, this is up to you!

 ![](_figures/step3.png)

 ### 4. Varied Responses